ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 	    ntpq -p
 *NOTE*: Leave NTPD started and enabled (so that it starts at boot time).

+## Configure /etc/hosts

+This section describes the steps to add entries to the `/etc/hosts` file of each cluster member for all the hosts in the cluster.

+*NOTE*: This section can be skipped if DNS is being used for host name resolution.
+You can use `nslookup` on the IP addresses of a sampling of cluster members to determine if there are DNS entries for the cluster member VMs.
+If not, then you need to configure `/etc/hosts`.

+*NOTE*: The "minimal" RHEL install does not include bind-utils, which is the RPM that contains the `nslookup` command.
+If you are using a minimal RHEL image, then you need to install bind-utils if you want to use `nslookup`.  (`yum -y install bind-utils`)

+- For each VM in the cluster, edit `/etc/hosts` and add and entry for each VM in the cluster.

+In some circumstances you can edit `/etc/hosts` once on the boot-master and then `scp` the hosts file to the other members of the cluster.
+This expedient is only feasible if the all VMs in the cluster are freshly deployed VMs and they all have the same content in `/etc/hosts` when they are initially deployed, e.g., the default content.

 # Special RHEL configuration

 The sub-sections in this section describe RHEL configuration that is not typical.
 Even on a VM provided to you, you will very likely need to take the steps described in these sub-sections in order to prepare the machine to be a member of an ICP cluster.

-## vm.max\_map\_count
+## vm.max_map_count

-Docker requires that the vm.max_map_count be substantially greater than the default.
+The map_max_count determines the maximum number of memory map areas a process can have.
+Docker requires that the max_map_count be substantially greater than the default (65530).
 This section describes the steps to setting the `vm.max_map_count` to an appropriate number.

 *NOTE*: Do not confuse the `sysctl` command with the `systemctl` command.
 The command for getting and setting system parameters is `sysctl` not `systemctl`.

-To make an immediate (but ephemeral) change to the `vm.max_map_count` system parameter:
+To make an immediate change to the `vm.max_map_count` system parameter:

     sysctl -w vm.max_map_count=262144

-*NOTE*: The above command does not persist the setting to any configuration file, thus the vm.max_map_count will revert to its default value on reboot.
+*NOTE*: The above command writes the value of max_map_count to the file `/proc/sys/vm/max_map_count`.
+However, the `vm.max_map_count` will revert to its default value on reboot.

 In order to have the `vm.max_map_count` carry over through a reboot, edit the `/etc/sysctl.conf` file and add a line to define the value: